Snowflake-Labs/emerging-solutions-toolbox/helper-snowparser-for-dbt/README.md

 ## Tagging
 Please see `TAGGING.md` for details on object comments.

-> [!IMPORTANT]
-> Snowparser for dbt is under active development.
-Please reach out to your account rep to learn more and get connected with the development team for further assistance.

 ## Overview
 Snowparser for dbt enables Snowflake users to generate Snowflake Semantic [Models](https://docs.snowflake.com/en/user-guide/snowflake-cortex/cortex-analyst/semantic-model-spec)/[Views](https://docs.snowflake.com/LIMITEDACCESS/semantic-views/overview) from existing dbt projects using dbt [manifest JSON](https://docs.getdbt.com/reference/artifacts/manifest-json) artifact files.
 The Snowparser utility is operationalized via a Snowflake Stored Procedure and callable via SQL or Python API.